-Our economy is only 20 years old; we've grown constantly during that time.
-As we catch up with our European neighbours our economy is expected to grow sustainably for the next 20 years.
+Our new economic system is only 25 years old; we've grown constantly during that time.
+As we catch up with our European neighbours our economy is expected to grow sustainable for the next 25 years.
 Poland is one of the few places in Europe which has done ok during the crisis.
 We've got an attractive domestic market and we're a great investment destination - a safe haven in a storm.
-We have done well over the last couple of years and are proud of it.

 Poland is a stable and attractive business destination.
 Thousands of international companies profit from investing in our country and are happy to be here.
 What is it that makes us so attractive?